-Title 1 Resources
+Title 1 & Family Engagement

 - Identify the students at their school who need the most educational assistance based on the criteria that school has chosen.
 Students do NOT have to be from low-income families to receive Title I services.

 - Set goals for improving the skills of educationally disadvantaged students at their school.

 - Measure student progress to determine the success of the Title I program for each student.